top of page

 A vibrant luxury merino lambswool shawl

-Merino lambswool comes from the first shearing of a merino sheep, making it especially soft, lightweight, and insulating.
+Merino lambswool comes from the first shearing of a merino sheep.
+This makes it especially soft, lightweight, and insulating.
 Because it is a natural fibre, it reacts differently to synthetic fabrics.
-Heat, agitation, and harsh chemicals can cause shrinking or felting, so mindful care is essential.
+Heat, agitation, and harsh chemicals can cause shrinking or felting.
+Therefore, mindful care is essential.

 Close-up of vibrant, colorful woven fabric with a checkered pattern.
 Wooden weaving tools are visible in the blurred background.